 Launch into Learning is a campaign by Early Learning and Care Council of Australia, an alliance of early learning providers from right across Australia.

-In Australia, the government does not fund early learning until age 4.
+In Australia, the government does not fund early learning until the year before school.
 But we know how important those early years of development are to foster social and cognitive skills in young children.
-That’s why the Launch into Learning campaign, powered by families, educators and friends, will fight to give all 3-year-olds access to early learning.
+That’s why the Launch into Learning campaign, powered by families, educators and friends, will fight to give all children two years of early learning before they begin school.

-In the lead up to the Federal Election we’re calling on all parties to commit to funding quality, play-based, age-appropriate early learning for all 3-year-olds so that they can start school ready to thrive.
+We’re calling on Governments to commit to funding quality, play-based, age-appropriate early learning for all 3-year-olds so that they can start school ready to thrive.

-To ensure every child has access to quality, play-based make access to 2 years of early learning for every child a reality, we’re asking our leaders to commit to 5 key things:
+To ensure every child has access to quality, play-based learning and make access to 2 years of early learning for every child a reality, we’re asking our leaders to commit to 5 key things:

 - Significant new investment in all children to ensure they attend two years of high quality early learning in the vital years before they begin primary school

 - Better support for children experiencing disadvantage or vulnerability by ensuring they attend 600 hours of quality preschool programs

 - Fixing the Child Care Subsidy so that it supports all children’s access to preschool programs